ProcStack/procstack.github.io/ProjectsLinks/pxlTextGenerator.htm.md

 Now with ai resources so prevelant,

-   I've been on and off developing a CNN (Convolutional Neural Network) to generate new characters based on the ones you have saved.
+   I've been on and off developing a CNN (Convolutional Neural Network) to identify new characters based on the ones you have saved.

    Along with a much better segmenter, where the letters will highlight as you hover over them, and you can select the ones you want to save.